Using Windows OS And Apps In The Cloud

 Third-party Apps Integration

-Microsoft’s various cloud tools can be integrated with other third-party apps that work with Windows or other compatible platforms.
-For instance, Office 365 tools for collaborating within the enterprise can be used in combination with the Aspect Zipwire cloud contact center to deliver great omnichannel customer support, including self-service and live chat, integrated with CRM tools.
+Microsoft's various cloud tools can be integrated with other third-party apps that work with Windows or other compatible platforms.
+For instance, Office 365 tools for collaborating within the enterprise can be used in combination with the Alvaria Cloud contact center to deliver great omnichannel customer support, including self-service and live chat, integrated with CRM tools.
 The Adobe Creative Cloud can also be accessed in the cloud through a Microsoft platform.